raindevelopment/zeroPortAudio/README.md

-# PortAudio - portable audio I/O library
+# 0PortAudio - portable audio I/O library

+0PortAudio is rain Creative Studio's version of PortAudio! (with a special 3d math library and more!)

-PortAudio is a portable audio I/O library designed for cross-platform support of audio.
+0PortAudio is a portable audio I/O library designed for cross-platform support of audio.
 It uses either a callback mechanism to request audio processing, or blocking read/write calls to buffer data between the native audio subsystem and the client.
 Audio can be processed in various